NotherWael/LimbusDialogueBoxes_EN/README.md

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
 So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!

+- PC language may require to be set to English, though this might not apply to all languages.
 - Some voicelines cannot display speech bubbles (e.g., Devyat's Polu or Full-stop Heathcliff in Overwatch state).
 - Font may not match the base game... (like Mikodacs Font, not having Letter Spacing from the base game.) but you can use your own custom fonts!
 - A green icon appears in the top-right corner during battle or story, indicates you are using a custom language mod.